jeppan875/ubittest/README.md

 authorImg: string
 imgurl: string

 Dynamodb has a feature called global indexes where you can define indexes for your tables.
-I creted one called list-article-index which only retrieves the properties needed for displaying an article in al list.
+I creted one called list-article-index which only retrieves the properties needed for displaying an article in a list.
 Only slug, imgurl and title are retrieved from here.
+This is used for the frontpage.

 #### now